-When soft-core potentials are selected (by setting sc-alpha >0), and the Coulomb and Lennard-Jones potentials are turned on or off sequentially, then the Coulombic interaction is turned off linearly, rather than using soft-core interactions, which should be less statistically noisy in most cases.
+When soft core potentials are selected (by setting sc-alpha >0), and the Coulomb and Lennard-Jones potentials are turned on or off sequentially, then the Coulombic interaction is turned off linearly, rather than using soft core interactions, which should be less statistically noisy in most cases.
 This behavior can be overwritten by using the mdp option sc-coul to yes.
-Note that the sc-coul is only taken into account when lambda states are used, not with couple-lambda0/couple-lambda1, and you can still turn off soft-core interactions by setting sc-alpha=0.
-Additionally, the softcore interaction potential is only applied when either the A or B state has zero interaction potential.
+Additionally, the soft-core interaction potential is only applied when either the A or B state has zero interaction potential.
 If both A and B states have nonzero interaction potential, default linear scaling described above is used.
 When both Coulombic and Lennard-Jones interactions are turned off simultaneously, a soft-core potential is used, and a hydrogen is being introduced or deleted, the sigma is set to sc-sigma-min, which itself defaults to sc-sigma-default.